'Eutopism'

-This website has been created expressly to posit a new constellation of words, whose lodestar is 'eutopism', meaning 'how-to-create-a-good-place-to-be.'
+This website has been created expressly to posit a constellation of new words, whose lodestar is ‘eutopism’, meaning ‘how-to-create-a-benign-place-to-be.’

 Its fellow-words, 'eutopy', 'eutopic' and 'eutopology', will be explained in due course.